JohnNDaras/HPML_Final_Project/Triton_GPU/README.md

 - **Fourier Descriptors**: Fourier coefficients for polygon shapes.
 - **Intersection Areas and Union Areas**: For pairwise comparisons within clusters.

+### Achievements with These Optimizations
+The implemented optimizations achieve the following:
+1. **Efficient Memory Usage**: By sorting and remapping the dictionary keys to consecutive integers, memory overhead is minimized, enabling smoother execution on GPUs.
+2. **Consistency Across Properties**: Updating keys across all geometric properties ensures data alignment, reducing computational complexity and potential errors.
+3. **Scalability**: These strategies allow handling large datasets and numerous clusters without exceeding memory limits, making the solution scalable for real-world applications.
+4. **GPU Compatibility**: Precomputing and organizing properties like areas, perimeters, and Fourier descriptors streamline GPU processing, leveraging its parallel computation capabilities effectively.

 ## Performance Optimization
 - **Batching**: The kernel processes data in blocks (specified by `BLOCK_SIZE`) for efficient parallelism.
 - **Vectorized Operations**: Similarity metrics are computed using Triton's vectorized operations.